Learning Feature Embeddings for Discriminant Model based Tracking: Related Work

 \subsection{Meta-Learning Based Few-Shot Learning}

-Meta-learning studies what aspects of the learner effect generalization cross a distribution of tasks.
+Meta-learning studies what aspects of the learner effect generalization across a distribution of tasks.
 Recently, differentiable convex optimization based meta-learning approaches greatly promote the development of few-shot learning.
-Instead of the nearest-neighbor based learners, MetaOptNet~\cite{MetaOptNet} proposes to use the discriminatively trained linear predictors as base learners to learn representations for few-shot learning, and it aims at learning feature embeddings that generalize well under a linear classification rule for novel categories. \cite{DCFS} proposes both closed-form and iterative solvers, based on ridge regression and logistic regression components to teach a deep network to use standard machine learning tools as part of its internal model, enabling it to adapt to novel data quickly.
+Instead of the nearest-neighbor based learners, MetaOptNet~\cite{MetaOptNet} used discriminatively trained linear predictors as base learners to learn representations for few-shot learning, and it aimed at learning feature embeddings that generalize well to novel categories under a linear classification rule.
+Bertinetto \emph{et al.}~\cite{DCFS} proposed both closed-form and iterative solvers, based on ridge regression and logistic regression components, to teach a CNN to use standard machine learning tools as part of its internal model, enabling it to adapt to novel data quickly.

-To our best knowledge, our proposed training framework is the first one to apply the differentiable closed-form solver to learn feature embeddings for visual tracking without approximate methods and achieve the state-of-the-art performance on multiple challenging benchmarks.